 You make a difference alone.
 Together we can change everything!

-Courageous Conversations: Beyond Diversity with Luis Versalles, Pacific Educational Group - A two-day seminar hosted by the Champlain Valley Education Development Center that helps teachers, students, and administrators understand the impact of race on our lives, our work and our learning.
+September 24-25: Conversations: Beyond Diversity with Luis Versalles, Pacific Educational Group - A two-day seminar hosted by the Champlain Valley Education Development Center that helps teachers, students, and administrators understand the impact of race on our lives, our work and our learning.
 Interactive and stirring exercises strength participants’ critical consciousness of race and leads them to investigate the role that racism plays in institutionalizing achievement disparities.
 Most importantly, it models and teaches a protocol for discussing race in ways that are productive insightful, and generative.
-September 24-25, at the Hampton Inn in Colchester
+Hampton Inn in Colchester

 For more opportunities, here is a link to a Vermont Professional Learning Collaborative Calendar, hosted by the VPA